Want to learn more about False Christmas Cactus Trivia

 This species was first described by the American botanist Reid Venable Moran in 1953.

-Despite being called a cactus, the False Christmas Cactus won't do well in hot and dry conditions like other cacti.
-Instead, they're suited to the humid Brazilian rainforests and, as such, they have higher water and moisture needs than a typical cactus.
-They can do well when placed in bathrooms, as they'll enjoy the steam coming from your shower.
+Despite being a cactus, the False Christmas Cactus won't do well in hot and dry conditions like other cacti.
+Instead, they're suited to the humid Brazilian coastal rainforests and, as such, they have higher water and moisture needs than a typical cactus.
+They love bright bathrooms, as they'll enjoy the steam coming from your shower.

 After flowering: cut back on watering and place it somewhere light and a bit cooler (50 - 60 °F / 10 - 15 °C) to let it rest and gather strength.

-The False Christmas Cactus can produce pretty flowers that range in color including shades of white, pink or purple.
+The False Christmas Cactus can produce pretty flowers that range in colorful shades of white, pink, peach, red, golden, purple and multicolored.